CTUAvastLab/Mill.jl/docs/src/examples/musk/musk.md

 using Random; Random.seed!(42)
 ```

-and then load the dataset and transform it into a [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl) structure.
+and then load the dataset and transform it into a `Mill` structure.
 The `musk.jld2` file contains:

 * a matrix with features `fMat`: